neovim/neovim/CONTRIBUTING.md

 - Try to keep the first line under 72 characters.
 - **Prefix the commit subject with a _scope_:** `doc:`, `test:`, `foo.c:`, `runtime:`, ...
-    - For commits that contain only style/lint changes, a single-word subject line is preferred: `style` or `lint`.
+    - Subject line for commits with only style/lint changes can be a single
+      word: `style` or `lint`.
 - A blank line must separate the subject from the description.
 - Use the _imperative voice_: "Fix bug" rather than "Fixed bug" or "Fixes bug."

 ### Automated builds (CI)

-Each pull request must pass the automated builds on [travis CI], [quickbuild] and [AppVeyor].
+Each pull request must pass the automated builds on [Travis CI], [QuickBuild] and [AppVeyor].

 - CI builds are compiled with [`-Werror`][gcc-warnings], so compiler warnings